Gender Construction Kit Logo

 • NHS Scotland: information can be found on the NGICNS website

+As well as gamete storage, you may also want to research rules about funding for use of the stored material for IVF or IUI treatment.
 The Human Fertilisations and Embryology Authority have details of costs and funding of gamete collection and storage, including options that may help you reduce costs such as egg sharing and treatment abroad.
 You also can use their search tool to find a clinic that will help you.

 There are also a number of private options.
 This will generally cost several hundred for storing sperm, or several thousand for storing eggs.
 There will be extra costs per year you want to store them for.